-Management is anticipating that cash flows for operating and general and administrative expenses will be funded by MAXIM's existing cash on hand and operating activities.
+Management is anticipating that cash flows for operating and general and administrative expenses will be funded by MAXIM's existing cash on hand and cashflows from operating activities.
 Cash flows for construction of the CCGT expansion of M2 and repairs to the simple cycle assets of M2 will be funded by the Corporation's existing cash on hand, insurance proceeds and debt.
-The non-injury fire incident at M2 unfavourably impacts cashflows as the facility will not be operational until the end of July 2023, however the Corporation has ample liquidity from cash on hand, remaining capacity under its credit facilities and the anticipated additional future insurance proceeds to fund the expenditures noted above.
-As at March 31, 2023, MAXIM has up to \$92.1 million, including the \$4.1 million letter of credit facility available only for issuing letters of credit, of borrowing capacity remaining under its senior credit facilities and subordinated convertible loan and \$51.3 million of unrestricted cash.
+Cashflows from operations was unfavourably impacted as a result of the non-injury fire at M2, however is partially offset by insurance proceeds.
+The Corporation has ample liquidity from cash on hand, remaining capacity under its credit facilities and the anticipated additional future insurance proceeds to fund the expenditures noted above.
+As at June 30, 2023, MAXIM has up to \$92.1 million of borrowing capacity, including the \$4.1 million letter of credit facility available only for issuing letters of credit, remaining under its senior credit facilities and subordinated convertible loan and \$45.9 million of unrestricted cash.